 Is it the biggest savings ever?
-No, but if I’m spending $200 on a new backpack, am I happy to save $10 to put towards future travel?
+No, but if I’m spending $200 on a new backpack, am I happy to save $10 to put toward future travel?
 Absolutely!

 You’ll also be happy to know that these browser extension pop-ups will work on Amazon too!
 It works a little differently on Amazon in the sense that you won’t get a big obvious pop-up, but rather, you’ll see a blue button from Capital One Shopping on the product page.

 As someone who regularly risks spending their entire life savings at Amazon on a daily basis… I’m happy to see that I could potentially be spending less of that savings thanks to the Capital One Shopping browser extension 😅

 If I wanted these new Sony headphones, I’d be paying nearly $400 if I bought them through Amazon.
 Capital One Shopping shows me that I can get the same product on another site for almost $100 less!